irclark2000/Audio-Processing/README.md

     - Circular Buffer

-The code for the Tremolo, Noise Gate, and Overdrive effects are based on code provided by Philip Salmony on his Phil's Lab YouTube channel, and is provided with his permission.
+The code for the Tremolo, Noise Gate, and Overdrive effects is based on code provided by Philip Salmony on his Phil's Lab YouTube channel, and is provided with his permission.